 \begin{proof} See \cite[Theorem~1.1]{11}. \end{proof} \end{thm}

-\begin{thm} \textbf{(Generalization of Scharlau's norm principle)} Let $(D, \sigma)$ be a skew field with symplectic involution $\sigma$ over $K$, and $h$ be a skew-hermitian form over $(D, \sigma)$ with dimension $d$.
+\begin{thm} \textbf{(Generalization of Scharlau's norm principle)} Let $(D, \sigma)$ be a central division algebra with symplectic involution $\sigma$ over $K$, and $h$ be a skew-hermitian form over $(D, \sigma)$.
 Then the norm principle holds for $O^+(h)$ over any finite separable field extension $L/K$.

 \begin{proof}